jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 ICO = Initial coin offering.
 P2P = Peer To Peer (a replicated network of ledger-database-records the opposite of a centralised database).
 Ex: BitTorent.
 tldnr = too long did not read.
+SLP = Simple Ledger Protocol (similar to ERC-20 but for BCH)
+SPV = Simplified Payment Verification
 WIF = Wallet Import Format (WIF, also known as Wallet Export Format) is a way of encoding a private ECDSA key so as to make it easier to copy.
 A private key is a secret code that allows bitcoins to be spent.

 Public-key cryptography, or asymmetric cryptography, is a cryptographic system that uses pairs of keys: public keys, which may be disseminated widely, and private keys, which are known only to the owner.
 The generation of such keys depends on cryptographic algorithms based on mathematical problems to produce one-way functions.
 Effective security only requires keeping the private key private; the public key can be openly distributed without compromising security.
 In such a system, any person can encrypt a message using the receiver's public key, but that encrypted message can only be decrypted with the receiver's private key.

+[SPV (Simplified Payment Verification)](https://electroncash.org/) was first described by Satoshi Nakamoto in the original Bitcoin whitepaper.
+This method allows a wallet to provide strong security without the need for downloading the blockchain or running a full node.
+SPV lets you validate your own transactions by ensuring they are confirmed in the blockchain.
+It uses the best header chain with the most cumulative proof of work and the correct hashing difficulty level.
+Electron Cash relies on a distributed network of servers which handle the heaviest part of blockchain operations.
+Your private keys sign transactions locally.
+They are never sent to the servers.

 Tokenization: combining public-private key cryptography and a public ledger, any number of tokens can be created on a blockchain.